 LeasePlan understands its responsibilities towards its clients and drivers, society in general and the environment and is mindful of the impact of its operations.
-In achieving its growth ambitions, LeasePlan recognises that the long-term interests of our stakeholders are best served by acting in a socially responsible and sustainable manner.
+In achieving its growth ambitions, LeasePlan recognises that the long-term interests of its stakeholders are best served by acting in a socially responsible and environmentally sustainable manner.
+Our corporate social responsibility is also expressed through local employee community initiatives.